 With every blog post I write or re-purpose, I always do at least three rounds of editing:

 If you want to learn more about each type, head over to my blog post How to edit your own writing.
 But for now, let me share what you need to look out for.

 This step is important so you can make sure your blog post is the best it can be.

 - Does the text make logical sense?
 Would any sections be better suited under other sub-headings?
 Should I move the order of the information around?

 - Does the blog post need more sub-headings (Heading 2’s or Heading 3’s)?
 Can I break down the paragraphs even more?

 - Can I remove some more text?

-It’s not unusual for me to remove another good 500 to 1,000 words at this stage.
-So after the structural edit, I’m often left with something like 1,500-1,700 words.
-And that’s close to the word count of the final piece.
+It’s not unusual for me to remove another 500 to 1,000 words at this stage, and that’s how, at the end of my structural edit, I’m often left with a blog post of approximately 1,500-1,700 words.

-During this pass at the text, you’ll look at things like:
+During this pass at the text, look out for:

 - Grammar and form.